Computer-assisted construction of $SU(2)$-invariant negative Einstein metrics: Computer-assisted construction

 \textit{Remark.} The metrics constructed in Theorem \ref{maintheorem} are genuinely triaxial in the sense that the initial data is a nonzero distance away (indeed a distance of $\approx0.1$) from the subset $\{b_1=0\}$ of parameter space corresponding to biaxial metrics.
 This is not the case for the metrics constructed in \cite[Lemma 4.5]{D25} by perturbing $U(2)$-invariant solutions.

 \textbf{Acknowledgements.} I would like to thank Andrew Dancer and Jason Lotay for valuable discussions, guidance and comments on the manuscript.
 I am also grateful to Wolfgang Ziller for the fruitful discussions from which the initial ideas for this project emerged.
+Finally, I would like to thank the referees for their detailed feedback and helpful comments.